redhat-cop/infra-ansible/roles/osp-admin-volume/README.md

 Role Name
 =========

+This role allow users to automate the creation of their OpenStack Platform (OSP) volumes (cinder).

 Requirements
 ------------

-2 Requirements:

 1. A valid OpenStack RC file, with the proper access rights to an OpenStack tenant, needs to be sourced before using this role.
-1. The `openstack` binary, compatible with the target OpenStack environment, is accessible part of your path.
+1. The `openstack` python shade packages to allow for interactions with the platform.

 Role Variables
 --------------

+See `Example Inventory` below for more specific details.
+At a high level, the following variables need to be defined:

+- `osp_volumes`: A list of volumes to create

 Dependencies
 ------------